Wei County, Xingtai

 Wei County or Weixian (威县 (威縣, Wēi Xiàn)) is a county in the south of Hebei province, China.
-It is under the administration of the prefecture-level city of Xingtai, with a population of 540,000 residing in an area of 994 km2.
+It is under the administration of the prefecture-level city of Xingtai, with a population of 496,230 (2020 census) residing in an area of 994 km2.
 It is served by G45 Daqing–Guangzhou Expressway and China National Highway 106.

 Administrative divisions

 Wei County consists of 5 towns and 11 townships.